Skip to content

 While both the active ingredients are hugely popular, the internet is split on whether you can use them together or not.
 Let’s clear up this confusion today.

-Both the ingredients are active & have an exfoliating tendency which makes them NON-COMPATIBLE to apply together.
-It can lead to even more skin complications than you already have.
-Yeah, no Dermatologist uses them together.
+Both the ingredients are active and have an exfoliating tendency which makes them “Incompatible” together.
+The combination can lead to even more skin complications than you already have.

-All our skin problems would have been solved if they had worked together but alas, both are individually strong & can over-rip the skin.
-If you still plan on using them, use salicylic acid in the morning & retinol in the nighttime to gain the maximum benefits.
+All our skin problems would have been solved if they had worked together but alas, both the ingredients are individually very strong and can rip the skin off.
+If you still want to incorporate the benefits from both ingredients, use Salicylic acid in the morning and Retinol in the nighttime to gain the benefits.

 Salicylic Acid – Beta Hydroxy Acid!

 This guy is dumped in literally every other product nowadays.
-It is obviously found over the counter & the reason for its popularity is, it’s a boon for acne-prone, oily skin.
+It can be found over the counter and the reason for its popularity is, it’s a boon for oily skin and acne-prone skin.

 Woman applying Salicylic Acid

-• This FDA-approved beta hydroxy acid is oil soluble which is why it is ideal for oily, acne-prone skin types.
+• This FDA-approved beta hydroxy acid is oil soluble which is why it is ideal for oily skin and acne-prone skin types.

-• It dissolves excess oil, dirt & dead skin cells, unclogs pores & cleans the skin by going into a deeper layer.
+• It dissolves excess oil, dirt, and dead skin cells, unclogs pores, and cleanse the skin by going into a deeper layer.

-• Salicylic Acid has an anti-inflammatory & mild anti-bacterial property which kills the bacteria which basically chews up on oil & calms the inflammation.
+• Salicylic Acid has an anti-inflammatory and mild anti-bacterial property which kills the bacteria which basically chews up on oil and calms the inflammation.

-• It is ideal for treating blackheads & whiteheads by dissolving the keratin that clogs the pores causing them.
+• Application of a Salicylic acid mask is the ideal and the most correct way of treating blackheads and whiteheads.
+Salicylic acid works by dissolving the keratin that clogs the pores causing blackheads.

-• It works as a great exfoliating agent by reducing the overall sebum production, keeping the skin’s oil production low & bacteria free.
+• It works as a great exfoliating agent by reducing excess sebum production, keeping the skin’s oil production low and bacteria-free.

-• It comes in different forms- Gels, Masks, Spot treatment, Face cleansers, Toners.
+• It comes in different forms- Gels, Masks, Spot treatment, Face cleansers, and Toners.

-• It is a much better ingredient to be tolerated by our skin for acne compared to the other potent ingredients because it is milder.
+• It is a much better and milder ingredient to be tolerated by our skin for acne compared to the other potent ingredients.

 Diagram explaining how salicylic acid works